 Our Team

-Sue is one of the original co-founders of KFCA.
-She leads the day to day running of the community centre, and coordinates service delivery for the charity.
+Sue is one of the original co-founders of KFCA from the late ‘80s when a group of Mums got together in Rathbone school.
+She leads the day to day running of the community centre, and drives service delivery for the charity.
 Sue is KFCA’s designated safeguarding lead (DSL) and is qualified youth worker.

 Sue has lived in Kensington all her life and is well known and respected community leader.

 She is a vocal campaigner on neighbourhood inequality and food insecurity at a City, Regional and National level.
-She works alongside the likes of Church Action on Poverty and Feeding Liverpool to influence urgent change on behalf of ordinary people.
+She is Deputy Chair of Governors at Sacred Heart RC Primary School and works alongside Church Action on Poverty and Feeding Liverpool to influence urgent change on behalf of ordinary people.

 In her spare time she enjoys time with family & friends, walking her dog and going to the theatre.
 Sue said “no two days are the same at KFCA, we support our community with all kinds of challenges which is extremely rewarding.”